EK76/SensorDevice/README.md

 ```
 sensoruser ALL=(ALL) NOPASSWD: /home/sensorauser/Sensordevice/sensorshutdown.sh
 ```
-This project also cointain of php file (updatesql) that works like a cli application, which purpose is to delete all rows for the table cameralogs, except the newest rows according to the value $row[6]
+This project also cointain of php file (updatesql) that works like a cli application, which purpose is to delete all rows for the table sensorlog, except the newest rows according to the value $row[2]
 In order for updatesql can run as cli application you must put **#!/usr/bin/env php** as the first row in updatesql and make the file runnable with **chmod 777 updatesql**.

 Content of the updatesql file.